What are gears?

 Finally, build the fourth gearing using three gears, including an idler gear:

-Summarize your results.
+Summarise your results.

 How well did your predictions match your observations of the turning direction and turning speed?
 Did anything surprise you?